Twelve Shots on the Rocks

 Twelve Shots on the Rocks is the sixth studio album by the Finnish rock band Hanoi Rocks, released in 2002, however it was their first studio album since the band's break-up in 1985.
 Critical and commercial acclaim for the album exceeded expectations and the album went Gold in their native Finland.
 The CD was issued twice.
-The first issue in Finland had 13 tracks and a different mix to the North American release which had 17 tracks.
+The first issue in Finland had 13 tracks and a different mix to the North American release; further, the latter had 17 tracks.